anniecherk/anniecherk.github.io/_posts/2026-01-11-ai-for-learning.markdown

 - the mechanics of translating pseudocode into code
 - figuring out what the actual code looks like

-The times I'm using ai tools to disengage a problem are the times I'm doing the things in the "things I get to care about less" category to go fast and getting away with skipping doing the things in the "things I should still care about" category.
+The times I'm using ai tools to disengage a problem and go fast are the times I'm only doing the things in this first category and getting away with skipping doing the things in the other two.

 ### Things I cared about before and should still care about:
 - deciding which libraries are used